sillelien/dollar/dollar-docs/src/main/resources/pages/manual.md

 func()(10) <=> 20;
 ```

-In the above example we now return an anonymous block collection from func which we then paramterize with the value `10`.
-When `func` is executed it returns the paramterized block, which we then call with `10` and which adds the value `inner` to the parameter (`$1`) - naturally the result is 20.
+In the above example we now return an anonymous block collection from func which we then parametrize with the value `10`.
+When `func` is executed it returns the parametrized block, which we then call with `10` and which adds the value `inner` to the parameter (`$1`) - naturally the result is 20.

 So all of that looks fairly familiar if you've ever used JavaScript, but remember all of Dollar's collections have scope closure so the following is valid: